A blog by Viv Adams, Principal Policy Adviser in the ICO Parliament and Government Affairs team

 We know that universities and colleges work hard to provide support to students who are struggling.
-That means that universities often have to handle sensitive personal information about them.
-And we are aware that, sometimes, universities are hesitant to share students’ personal data in an urgent or emergency situation, citing data protection as the problem.
+That means that universities and colleges often have to handle sensitive personal information about them.
+And we are aware that, sometimes, universities and colleges are hesitant to share students’ personal data in an urgent or emergency situation, citing data protection as the problem.
 That should not be the case.

 The ICO’s approach has always been to be a pragmatic and proportionate regulator.
 That means the ICO does not seek to penalise organisations for acting in good faith and in the public interest in an urgent or emergency situation.